community-libs/vaurien/docs/source/index.rst

 and tolerance of the system.

-Besides a redundant infrastructure, if you think about reliability at the level of you web applications there are many questions that often remain unanswered:
+Besides a redundant infrastructure, if you think about reliability at the level of your web applications there are many questions that often remain unanswered:

-- what happens if the MYSQL server is restarted ? are your connectors able to survive this event and continue to work properly afterwards ?
+- What happens if the MYSQL server is restarted?
+Are your connectors able to survive this event and continue to work properly afterwards?

-- is your web application still working in degraded mode when Membase is down ?
+- Is your web application still working in degraded mode when Membase is down?

-- are you sending back the right 503s when postgresql times out ?
+- Are you sending back the right 503s when postgresql times out ?

-Of course you can -- and should try out all these scenarios on stage while your application is getting a realistic load.
+Of course you can -- and should -- try out all these scenarios on stage while your application is getting a realistic load.

 But testing these scenarios while you are building your code is also a good